-Housing Contract - All students who will reside in the residence halls are required to complete a housing contract, which contains the terms of the agreement, prior to being assigned a room.
+Housing Application - All students who will reside in the residence halls are required to complete a Housing Application, which contains the terms of the agreement, prior to being assigned a room.
 This will allow students to acknowledge the responsibilities that they have as residents.

 Student Accounts - Student account balances will be checked before business registration to determine if there is any outstanding balance due to the University.
 An outstanding balance remaining one week before business registration will result in the cancellation of a student's course schedule.
-An unpaid balance remaining five business days after business registration may result in an automatic forfeiture of a student's room assignment.
-The student would then be placed on the waiting list for overflow space (if any is available).
 It is the student's responsibility to maintain his/her student account and to pay any outstanding balance before business registration.

-The meal plans do not include the winter break period following the fall semester, the spring break period during the spring semester (usually a week in mid-March), and Commencement week.
+The meal plans do not include early arrival before the fall semester, the winter break period following the fall semester, the spring break period during the spring semester (usually a week in mid-March), and Commencement week.
 All students are responsible for their meals during these periods.

 Meal Waivers and Kitchen Access - Students who believe the University meal program is unable to meet their dietary needs can apply for a meal waiver.
 An application form for meal waivers can be obtained from the office of the Executive Director of Business and Support Services located in College Hall #316.
 The procedure for obtaining a meal waiver is attached to the application form.